 In Argentina, Buenos Aires switched off the spotlight on its landmark Obelisk.

 In South Africa the Grammy award-winning group Soweto Gospel choir along with other local musicians treated hundreds of people to a free candelight concert in Soweto.
+Music fans waved lit candles while others used their cellphones to light up the stage.

 UN Secretary General Ban Ki-moon backed Earth Hour, urging people to celebrate the shared quest to “protect the planet and ensure human well-being”.